aviondb/aviondb-specs/README.md

 ### Dynamic Access Control

-IpfsDB exposes a powerful dynamic access control, thanks to [OrbitDB's extensible authentication middleware](https://github.com/orbitdb/orbit-db-access-controllers#creating-a-custom-access-controller).
+AvionDB exposes a powerful dynamic access control, thanks to [OrbitDB's extensible authentication middleware](https://github.com/orbitdb/orbit-db-access-controllers#creating-a-custom-access-controller).

 By default OrbitDB uses `OrbitDBAccessController` which can be extended to add additional authentication.
 This additional authentication can be anything ranging from authenticating with Metmask, 3ID, DIDs, etc., to calling any APIs to validate access.